 Here’s the most important thing to know: if the light on your generator is red, it will not run during a power outage.
 The system is in a fault state, which means it won’t automatically turn on to provide backup power.
 The whole reason you have a standby generator is for that reliable power source when the grid goes down.
 A red light is your generator’s way of telling you it can’t do its job.
 By addressing the issue promptly, you ensure your home or business remains protected.
 Regular generator maintenance is also a great way to prevent these faults from happening in the first place.

-Understand the Potential Safety Hazards
+Recognizing Potential Safety Hazards

 While a generator showing a red light isn’t an immediate fire risk, the real hazard is being left without power.
 During an outage, this could mean no electricity for essential medical equipment, a sump pump that can’t prevent flooding, or security systems going dark.
 The red light indicates a critical problem that has taken your first line of defense offline.
 It’s a clear sign that the system isn’t operating correctly and needs professional attention.
 Our certified technicians are trained to diagnose these issues safely, restoring your generator to proper working order and ensuring your property stays protected.